 Perhaps it is the chewy fried tofu and the creamy halved hard-cooked eggs on top?
 Or is it the rich peanut sauce made even butterier with spices and dried shrimp paste?
 Who knows, and who cares?
 All that matters is to quickly savor your salad lest someone else beats you to it.

 See how this German vlogger falls in love with Gado-Gado at first bite.

 32. Es Teler – Indonesian Fruit Cocktail

-One of the best Indonesian desserts you should round off your meal with is Es Teler.
-Created in 1982, it is usually regarded as a drink by local inhabitants.
+One of the best delicacy you should round off your meal with is Es Teler.
+Created in 1982, it is usually regarded as an authentic Indonesian drink by local inhabitants.
 But after one sip, or rather one bite, you will find that Es Teler is more than that.

 Regardless of how it is prepared, the cocktail is always served in a bowl with a spoon.
 Needless to say, it offers a sublime summertime relief.

 Are you familiar with South Korean world-renowned deep-fried snacks Twigim?
 Indonesia has a worthy counterpart called Gorengan.
 Like Twigim, it is a broad term that comprises all kinds of foods fried in oil until crispy.